The Science of Clear Skin: Diet and Food for Acne Management

 4. Turmeric

-• The acne diet must also include micronutrients like zinc.
-Beans, pumpkin seeds, chickpeas, sunflower seeds, and shellfish are very good sources of zinc.
-It has been observed that people whose zinc intake is low thus lowering zinc levels may develop more acne.
+• Zinc: Beans, pumpkin seeds, chickpeas, sunflower seeds, and shellfish are very good sources of zinc.
+Studies indicate that people whose zinc intake is low, thus lowering zinc levels, may develop more acne due to its role in immune function and inflammation [10].

-• Among the foods good for acne Kale might outshine other cabbage family members since it is the most packed with nutrients.
-Kale contains vitamins, antioxidants and minerals, reduces hyperpigmentation, and helps to even out the skin tone.
+• Kale and Tomatoes: Among the foods good for acne, Kale might outshine other cabbage family members since it is the most packed with nutrients, including Vitamins A, C, and K, and various antioxidants.
+Tomatoes are also often recommended as they are rich in Vitamins A, C, and K.

 An acne-friendly diet should focus on low-glycemic, whole foods that stabilize blood sugar and insulin levels.
-These include:
+A low Glycemic Load (GL) diet is generally preferred, as it is clinically and scientifically associated with supporting the reduction of acne severity in some individuals [2].
+These foods include:

 • Whole grains: Brown rice, quinoa, oats